Osam: Course

-The main stem the Cherni Osam is 36 km long and takes its source at an altitude of 1,880 m on the southwestern foothills of the summit of Levski (2,166 m) in the Balkan Mountains and flows north.
+The main stem, the Cherni Osam, is 36 km long and takes its source at an altitude of 1,880 m on the southwestern foothills of the summit of Levski (2,166 m) in the Balkan Mountains and flows north.
 The other stem, the 28 km long Beli Osam, springs at an altitude of 1,560 m northeast of the summit of Ushite (1,637 m) in the Troyan section of the Balkan Mountains and flows northeast in a deep forested valley.

-The river proper forms by the confluence of the Beli Osam (left branch) and the Cherni Osam (right branch) at an altitude of 371 m in the northern outskirt of the town of Troyan.
+The river proper forms by the confluence of the Beli Osam (left branch) and the Cherni Osam (right branch) at an altitude of 371 m in the northern outskirts of the town of Troyan.
 It flows north to the town of Lovech and then turns northeast until the town of Levski.
-In the fore-Balkan between Troyan and Aleksandrovo the Osam flows in a deep ravine-like valley.
-Downstream of Aleksandrovo the river enters the Danubian Plain, forming an asymmetrical valley with steeper right and gentle left slopes.
+In the fore-Balkan between Troyan and Aleksandrovo the Osam flows in a deep, ravine-like valley.
+Downstream of Aleksandrovo the river enters the Danubian Plain, forming an asymmetrical valley with steeper right and gentler left slopes.
 From Levski the Osam's general direction is northwest.
-The riverbed widens and due to the small gradient meanders in all directions.
-In this section the riverbed is corrected with water protection dikes; the bottom changes from stony to sandy.
+The riverbed widens, and due to the small gradient, it meanders in all directions.
+In this section, the riverbed has been corrected with water protection dikes; the bottom changes from stony to sandy.
 It flows into the Danube at an altitude of 22 m between the town of Nikopol to the east and the village of Cherkovitsa to the west.